nagasudhirpulla/taming_python/blog/skills/logging_syslog.md

 logger.error("This is error message")
 ```

-* As shown in the above example, the SysLogHandler
+* As shown in the above example, the SysLogHandler is configured to send logs to syslog server running at host '127.0.0.1' and UDP port 514
+*

 ## Minimal Syslog server setup